yclas/documentation/How-to-add-an-Interactive-Map.md

 alt="How to Add an Interactive Map to Website Homepage" width="480" height="360" border="10" /></a>

 <br>
-The video are prepared on [Yclas](http://yclas.com/) interface but it will be the same as you have on your OC panel, so you won't notice any difference.
+The video are prepared on [Yclas](http://yclas.com/) interface but it will be the same as you have on your panel, so you won't notice any difference.